by Texas Homesteader ~

 Before we moved here to our Homestead, RancherMan and I cleared our previous home of items we didn’t want to move with us.

-Duplicate items from blending our two households when we got married.
+Duplicate items from blending households when we got married

-Sentimental things we each held onto for various reasons.
+Sentimental things we held onto but no longer wanted

 How To Reduce Decluttering Frequency